 |$100 per kW Capacity|

-- Rebates will be based on the final cost of the project, and will be limited to 50% of the total design and construction project cost.
+- Final incentive amounts will be calculated based on the final cost of project net outside funding received, but such cost must be reasonable in the judgment of DP&L and will be limited to 50% of the total project cost, which may not include taxes, warranty fees, or maintenance fees.

 - Reimbursement for all CHP projects: